qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 Intersection
 ------------
-Extracts the overlapping portions of features in the input and intersection layers.
+Extracts the portions of features from the input layer that overlap features in the intersection layer.

 Features in the intersection layer are assigned the attributes of the overlapping features from both the input and intersection layers